CatEricka/WorldEditSelectionManager/README.md

 A bukkit plugin, auto selects any structures as a WorldEdit cuboid selection, fork of WorldEdit Structure Selector, remove dependent libraries other than WorldEdit.

-rewrite to use FAWE API.
+Rewrite to use FAWE API.

 WorldEdit Structure Selector: https://github.com/HexoCraft/WorldEditStructureSelector